odoo/documentation/content/upgrade/advanced/upgrade_process.rst

 .. note::
     Those tests are extremely likely to succeed, as only a very wrong usage of Odoo will yield to one of those tests failing such as modifying the tables or columns of the database directly via PSQL in an unsupported way.

 Once all the tests have successfully been executed, the standard upgrade scripts will be ran.
 This part consists of thousands of migrations scripts being executed one after the other on the database, taking it through all the versions all the way to the targeted version.
-Those scripts are executed in an order related to their placement in folders and their file name, as we saw it in the section about migration scripts.
+Those scripts are executed in an order related to their placement in folders and their file name.

 .. seealso::
-    :doc:`/upgrade/advanced/migration_scripts`
+    :doc:`Advanced : What are migration scripts ? </upgrade/advanced/migration_scripts>`

 It is possible that a Python exception is raised during the execution of those scripts, in which case you might have to fix the ill-formed data on your production database.
 Otherwise, if the issue is unrelated to the integrity of your data, you can ask the help of the Upgrade Support Analysts at Odoo (see :ref:`upgrade/test-assistance`)